maxholloway/dydx-alerts/docs/index.md

 # dYdX Alerts Technical Documentation

+## What is dYdX Alerts?
+dYdX alerts is a tool for you to get alerts before your dYdX position is liquidated.
+All software is [open source](https://github.com/maxholloway/dydx-alerts), and the alert bot is run on users' systems (rather than on a centralized server).
+This requires that users run their own bot, for which we recommend using a cloud service provider.

 ## Quick Start
 If you want to run your own dYdX alert bot, follow the "Run from Docker" instructions in the [usage guide](usage.md).
+You can also watch a video guide for setting up the alerts bot by following along [here](https://www.youtube.com/playlist?list=PLDOwkrVF_nTZ60vUxIFbNoLTnW8APfQrW).

 ## Documentation Reference
 * Usage overview: [link](usage.md)